 Why is Stock Beta Important To Market Analysts?

-Stock Beta is important to market analysts because the Beta Coefficient measures risk and volatility.
+Stock Beta is important to market analysts because it measures risk and volatility.
 Beta gives analysts an estimate of the stock’s risk and market volatility.

 Ideally, the Beta will tell you the difference between a stock’s risk and the risk of an entire market index.

 For instance, a Beta of 1% means there is little risk from a stock.
-However, a Beta of 50% means there could be a one-in-two chance of losing your investment.
+However, a Beta of 50% means there is a 50% chance of losing your investment.

-Thus, the Beta will give a rough estimate of the risk level of a stock or an index.
+Thus, Beta will provide a rough estimate of the risk level of a stock or index.
 Hence, the Beta is a limited tool because it only measures some risks associated with individual stocks or indexes.
-However, a rough estimate of risk is better than no risk estimate.
+However, a rough risk estimate is better than no estimate.

 The beta coefficient is also the basis of some popular equity valuation methods, such as the capital asset model and the security market line.